Pack3tL0ss/ConsolePi/README.md

     - ```consolepi-details``` : Displays all collected data
     - ```consolepi-details local``` : Same as above but without data for remote ConsolePis
     - ```consolepi-details [<remote consolepi hostname>]``` : Displays data for the specified remote ConsolePi only (from the local cloud cache)
-    - ```consolepi-details adapters``` : Displays all data collected for discocered adapters connected directly to ConsolePi (USB to Serial Adapters)
+    - ```consolepi-details adapters``` : Displays all data collected for discovered adapters connected directly to ConsolePi (USB to Serial Adapters)
     - ```consolepi-details interfaces``` : Displays interface data
     - ```consolepi-details outlets``` : Displays power outlet data
     - ```consolepi-details remotes``` : Displays data for remote ConsolePis from the local cloud cache